Table of Contents

 Wait until you’re safely out of your house before calling anyone.
 Don’t use your phone until then.
 Don’t even take it out of your pocket.
 Don’t even attempt to turn it off.
 This may make matters worse as it will start drawing more power during its shutdown process.

 Gas leaks are a serious issue that should always be treated with urgency.
+If your house smells like natural gas, it's essential to leave the home and alert your gas company.
 Even if you’re not sure you’re dealing with a leak, you must always do your due diligence and verify the situation before returning home.
 Ideally, it will turn out to be a false alarm.
 But in some cases, you can easily save the lives of your entire family by paying attention and acting quickly.